STAND. COM. REP. NO. 2935

 RE: S.B.
 No. 2150

 President of the Senate

 Regular Session of 2020

 State of Hawaii

-Your Committee on Commerce and Consumer Protection, to which was referred S.C.R.
-No. 218 entitled:
+Your Committee on Judiciary, to which was referred S.B.
+No. 2150 entitled:

 begs leave to report as follows:

-As affirmed by the record of votes of the members of your Committee on Commerce and Consumer Protection that is attached to this report, your Committee concurs with the intent and purpose of S.C.R.
-No. 218, as amended herein, and recommends its adoption in the form attached hereto as S.C.R.
-No. 218, S.D.
-1.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
+No. 2150 and recommends that it pass Second Reading and be placed on the calendar for Third Reading.

 Respectfully submitted on behalf of the members of the Committee on Judiciary,